Libya conflict revives front lines from 2011 civil war

 In the messy transition since Gaddafi's demise, Libya is bitterly divided between two rival factions of former rebels who have established competing governments and parliaments in a complex struggle for control of the North African state.

-Each faction claims the mantle of liberators, each brands its fighters the true army and each seeks international recognition in a conflict Western powers and African neighbours fear will split Libya in half.
+Each faction claims the mantle of liberators, each brands its fighters the true army and each seeks international recognition in a conflict Western powers and African neighbors fear will split Libya in half.

 "I came here with other revolutionaries to protect this crossing," Howas said, wearing a uniform with a "Libyan Army" tag.
 "I have volunteered to fight.
 We are with the law and democracy.
 Those are criminals bombing us."